Irish 10-year bond rate dips below 0% for first time

 There is an inverse relationship between the price of bonds and bond yields.
 Government bonds are seen as a safe haven for investors during times of market volatility.

-The source of market nervousness on Monday was centred around China letting the value of its currency, the yuan, to fall below $7 for the first time since 2008, fuelling fears of a currency war as Beijing seeks to counter US president Donal Trump’s latest tariff threat.
+The source of market nervousness on Monday was centred around China letting the value of its currency, the yuan, fall below $7 for the first time since 2008, fuelling fears of a currency war as Beijing seeks to counter US president Donald Trump’s latest tariff threat.

-“It appears that the tariffs hike suggests the return of tit-for-tat moves and a suspension of trade talks, and the PBOC sees no need to keep the yuan stable in the near term,” said Ken Cheung, a senior currency strategist at Mizuho Bank Ltd. PBOC refers to the People’s Bank of China, the country’s central bank.
+“It appears that the tariffs hike suggests the return of tit-for-tat moves and a suspension of trade talks, and the PBOC [People’s Bank of China, the country’s central bank] sees no need to keep the yuan stable in the near-term,” said Ken Cheung, a senior currency strategist at Mizuho Bank Ltd.

-European bonds had already been under pressure in recent months as investors have priced in the European Central Bank (ECB) keeping it main interest rates at low levels for an extended period of time as the euro zone economy weakens.
+European bonds had already been under pressure in recent months as investors have priced in the European Central Bank (ECB), keeping its main interest rates at low levels for an extended period of time as the euro zone economy weakens.

 Bond yields from Spain to Germany fell to all-time lows on Monday, with German bund yields declining to minus 0.52 per cent.